 A 1040 A form is used by the Internal Revenue Service during tax filing season.
 It is used to file federal income taxes.
-It is known as the U.S. individual Income Tax Return form, and it will change from year to year.
+It is known as the U.S. Individual Income Tax Return form, and it will change from year to year.
 People who have an income of less than $100,000 and who are using a standard deduction can use this form.
-Those who are using itemized deductions must use a different form to file income tax.
+Those who are using itemized deductions must use a different federal tax form to file income tax.

 A 1040 A form is considered to be easy to use, so if you have certain types of complicated miscellaneous income, you will not be able to use this form.
-Income such as wages, tips, interest, dividend income, capital gains, IRA payments, and unemployment compensation can be included on a 1040 A form.
+Income such as wages, tips, interest, dividend income, capital gains, IRA payments, and unemployment compensation can be included on a 1040A form.
 Other taxable income must be reported on a regular 1040 form.